Pseudo-differential-enhanced physics-informed neural networks: Experiments

 \textbf{Burger's equation.} In these experiments, we consider Burger's equation on both a square and triangular domain.
 The triangular domain case is interesting because it nullifies our typical grid based FFT application and instead uses a Monte Carlo technique (see Subsection \ref{app:grid_vs_montecarlo}).
 Based on Figure \ref{fig:burgers_nonsquare_images}, we can see our methods provide a superior error quality more uniformly, but can fail on the classic rift of the Burger's equation potentially more than using a physics loss only.
 Moreover, we demonstrate the frequency bias effects of our methods in Figure \ref{fig:kdv_error_power}.

-\textbf{Allen-Cahn equation.} In these experiments, we intensify the capabilities of our methods by diminishing the collocation point number to values.
+\textbf{Allen-Cahn equation.} In these experiments, we use the FFT we intensify the capabilities of our methods by diminishing the collocation point number to values.
 We demonstrate rigorously in Figures \ref{fig:allen_cahn_samples_sidebyside}, \ref{fig:error_allen_cahn_advanced_reducedcoef}, \ref{fig:error_allen_cahn_fixed_coef}, \ref{fig:error_allen_cahn_lowbatch}, \ref{fig:error_allen_cahn_fixed_lowbatch} that our methods can achieve loss plateau dropoff due to the Fourier enhanced loss, which has minimal contribution to the loss gradients (thus the breakthroughs are not results of greater physics-type gradient contributions).
+A potential reason for this is because the FFT obtains greater levels of contribution across many points; however, our results are still notable for reasons such as a drop-off effect, and the effect is not gradual, which is anticipated due to a higher collocation quantity.

 \textbf{Korteweg-De Vries (KdV) equation.} Here, we attempt to demonstrate the frequency bias learning effects of our method more rigorously, since solutions to the KdV equation exhibit high oscillation and can more suitably characterize spectral bias effects of neural network lerarning processes.
 In Figure \ref{fig:kdv_images_4samples}, we demonstrate our methods over four training samples after severe scenarios of early stopping.
 We remark it is unclear if this exactly demonstrates frequency bias learning effects, so we remark it is potential.
 We refer to Figure \ref{fig:kdv_error_power} for more clear evidence of spectral bias in these experiments.